Moderate Periodontal Disease: The Warning Signs and Treatment Options

 Moderate periodontitis is a serious form of gum disease that affects millions of people worldwide, and, if left untreated, can lead to tooth loss and other health complications.
 This stage of gum disease requires immediate attention and treatment to prevent further damage to the gums and supporting structures of the teeth.

-Our Seattle dentist knows it’s essential to understand what moderate periodontitis is, its causes, symptoms, and available treatment options to provide effective care
+Our Seattle dentist knows it’s essential to understand what moderate periodontitis is, its causes, symptoms, and available treatment options to provide effective care.
+If you’re looking for a dentist in or around Seattle, WA, contact us at (206) 682-3888.

 What Is Moderate Periodontitis?